GuideBuyer evaluation

 3. Use a queue instead of email

 Email is not an approval queue.
 It has no reliable state, no escalation, and no shared view.
-A real queue gives approvers:
+If a product claims approval routing, ask whether it gives approvers:

 For a small team, this is enough.
 Four-level requisition chains, sourcing events, sealed bids, and contract workflows are usually solving a different problem.